 Groundworks encompasses a multifaceted series of projects created in collaboration with California Native artists.
 The ultimate goal of Groundworks is to ritually and artistically re-Indigenize stolen land, foregrounding the original Indigenous presence in the California Bay Area.

 Groundworks began a year-long collaborative project initiated by contemporary dance company Dancing Earth Creations.
 Groundworks was rooted in relationship-building with Bay Area California Native cultural collaborators and their mentors, including First Nations of Ramaytush Ohlone and diverse Ohlone bands, Pomo, Miwok, Wappo, and Tongva artists and activists.
 Groundworks originally focused on the creation of a multidisciplinary, mobile performance art piece designed to amplify the oft-forgotten Native presence under one’s feet anywhere in the America’s—embodying the indivisibility of the ceremonial and the artistic, as well as a disruption of settler-colonialist notions of discrete genres.
-This initial focus expanded to include a number of co-created artistic projects, including a dance performance, a VR experience, a short film, and a documentary that will air on PBS in 2022.
+This initial focus expanded to include a number of co-created artistic projects, including a dance performance, a VR experience, a short film, and a documentary that will air on U.S. public television in 2022.

 How Turtle Got the Cracks on His Back, a short film, also came out of the Groundworks process.
 This film was presented at the American Indian Film Festival and the Poppy Jasper International Film Festival.